mrajkarnikar/project_01/ProjectProposal.md

 - Popularity Analysis
 - Number of atheletics
 - winner vs participation
-- Doping analysis
+- Doping analysis < hard to find>
-- Hosting olympics /economics impact
+- Hosting olympics /economics impact < hard to find>
-- Correlate size of country to win
+- Correlate size of country to win. < good one>
-- Monetecarlo analysis using historocial data and project who wins in next olympics
+- Monetecarlo analysis using historocial data and project who wins in next olympics < not required>

 # Research Questions to Answer